 Both Dick and Liz were unable to travel anywhere without being hounded and virtually attacked by mobs of fans, press, and others.
 They were the ones that inaugurated the Beatle-like adoration with stalking fans and "paparazzi" ( a word that comes from the Italian for annoying insects, I would prefer leech-arazzi...).

-Huston worked non-stop on “The Night of the Iguana”, a stage play written by famous American author Tennessee Williams, while Elizabeth and Richard enjoyed their romance and time in Vallarta.
+Huston worked non-stop on “The Night of the Iguana”, a stage play was written by famous American author Tennessee Williams, while Elizabeth and Richard enjoyed their romance and time in Vallarta.

 The Night of the Iguana Poster